nathanielvarona/pritunl-client-github-action/README.md

 <details>
   <summary>Reveal the Magic: One-liner Shorthand Script</summary>

-  Simplify the first three steps with this handy one-liner script:
+  Simplify the first three steps with this handy one-liner invocation script:

   ```bash
   # Define a private function to read file data or download from URL